How to maximize your tax refund

 Homeowners and renters may be eligible for a property tax refund.
 Tax preparers can help determine your eligibility with the below documents.

-Renters should bring in their Certificate of Rent Paid (CRP) issued by their landlord.
-The renter should receive the CRP from his/her landlord by or shortly after January 31, 2013.
+❏ Renters: Bring Certificate of Rent Paid (CRP) issued by their landlord.
+The renter should receive the CRP from his/her landlord by or shortly after January 31, 2019.
+If you do not receive a CRP from your landlord, you can work with Minnesota Revenue to get a Rent Paid Affidavit by calling 651-296-3781 or 1-800-652-9094 after March 1.